 A wireless gaming headset allows you to move around your house without being tied to your console or computer desktop.

-Wireless gaming headsets are becoming more and more affordable.
-Here are some of the best headsets in 2019:
+Here are some of the best headsets in 2020:

 Turtle Beach Stealth 700

 Turtle Beach is a name that immediately comes to mind when you are thinking about high-quality Bluetooth headsets.

 The company is definitely among the leading names when it comes to both wired gaming headsets and wireless gaming headsets, but it’s the Bluetooth versions that tend to get the most attention.

 The Turtle Beach Stealth 700 is another fantastic addition to the line, bringing the usual level of quality alongside some excellent extra features.

 A great deal of the utility for this headset comes down to its Xbox One compatibility.
 While you’ve been able to use wireless headsets with the console for some time now, it’s always required the use of a dongle or some other attachment.